shionhonda/hippocampus-garden/content/blog/pagerank/index.md

 \end{pmatrix}.
 $$

 Each column of $M$ satisfies the probability axioms (for every column, all the elements are non-negative and the sum equals to 1).
-In other words, $M$ is **column-stochastic**.
+In other words, $M$ is **column stochastic**.

 ## Random Surfer
-Consider a random surfer who explore the web just by clicking the hyperlinks on the current page uniformly at random.
+Consider a random surfer who explores the web just by clicking the hyperlinks on the current page uniformly at random.
 For example, if the random surfer is viewing the page 2, the next page will be the page 0 or 3 at a 50-50 chance.

 How often does this random surfer reach each page?
 Let $v$ be the probability distribution over the 4 pages and initialized as the uniform distribution.
-We can get to the answer by multiplying the column-stocastic transition matrix $M$ from the left iteratively.
-Let's calculate **Markov chain**!
+We can get to the answer by multiplying the column stocastic transition matrix $M$ from the left iteratively.
+Let's calculate the **Markov chain**!

 $$
 v_{k+1} = Mv_k